catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

     * - c1
       - Intel x86-64
       - Sandy Bridge
-      - Each vCPU is a thread of a pCPU
+      - vCPU is a thread of a pCPU
       - pCPU are shared between VMs
     * - c3
       - Intel x86-64
       - Sapphire Rapids
-      - Each vCPU is a thread of a pCPU
+      - vCPU is a thread of a pCPU
       - pCPU are dedicated to a single VM

 All virtual servers are provided with no oversubscription of RAM (that